 My name is Tatjana Rebelle (they/she) and I am a mother, activist, organizer, writer, performer and promoter.
 I have lived in Indianapolis most of their life.
 Which is where I learned to use my writing to deal with growing up in the midwest as a bisexual, biracial child of an immigrant.
 In 2007 I founded and curated an event called VOCAB.
 An all-inclusive monthly spoken word and live music event that I will be stepping away after 13 years.

-Tatjana Rebelle (they/she) is a mother, activist, organizer, writer, performer and promoter.
-They have lived in Indianapolis most of their life.
-Which is where they learned to use their writing to deal with growing up in the midwest as a bisexual, biracial child of an immigrant.
-They are the founder and host of VOCAB.
-An all-inclusive monthly spoken word and live music event that is in the midst of its 12th year.
-They have been fighting for social justice for communities of color, QTBIPOC rights for several years on their own.
-As well as, works for American Friends Service Committee, combating Islamophobia, white supremacy, and fighting for Palestinian liberation.
-AFSC gave them the chance to follow in their idol, Bayard Rustin’s, footsteps in taking a nonviolent stance against global and local oppression.
-Tatjana’s goal is to bring art and activism to the people that need to hear it the most, with every action they take.
+I have been fighting for social justice for communities of color, QTBIPOC rights for several years on my own.
+In the past I worked for American Friends Service Committee, combating Islamophobia, white supremacy, and fighting for Palestinian liberation.
+AFSC gave me the chance to follow in my idol, Bayard Rustin’s, footsteps in taking a nonviolent stance against global and local oppression.
+For almost 2 decades my goal was to bring art and activism to the people that need to hear it the most, with every action they take.